redpanda-data/connect/website/docs/components/outputs/cassandra.md

 ### `logged_batch`

 If enabled the driver will perform a logged batch.
+Disabling this prompts unlogged batches to be used instead, which are less efficient but necessary for alternative storages that do not support logged batches.

 Type: `bool`